rikedyp/link/docs/index.md

 If `myapp` contains sub-directories, a namespace hierarchy corresponding to the directory structure will be created within the `myapp` namespace.
 By default, the link is bi-directional, which means that Link will:

-* **Keep Source Files up-to-date:**
+* **Keep source files up-to-date:**
 Any changes made to code in the active workspace using the tracer and editor are immediately replicated in the corresponding text files.
-* **Keep the Workspace up-to-date:**
+* **Keep the workspace up-to-date:**
 Any changes made to the external files using a text editor, or resulting from an SCM action such as rolling back or switching to a different branch, will immediately be reflected in the active workspace.

-You can invoke `]LINK.Create`several times to create multiple links, and you can also use `]LINK.Import`or `]LINK.Export` to import source code into the workspace or export code to external files *without* creating links that will respond to subsequent changes.
+You can invoke [Link.Create](/API/Link.Create.md) several times to create multiple links, and you can also use [Link.Import](/API/Link.Import.md) or [Link.Export](/API/Link.Export.md) to import source code into the workspace or export code to external files *without* creating links that will respond to subsequent changes.

 ## Functions vs. User Commands
-With a few exceptions, each [Link API function](API/index.md) has a corresponding User Command, designed to make the functionality slightly easier to use interactively.
+With a few exceptions, each [Link API function](API/index.md) has a corresponding User Command, designed to make the functionality slightly easier to use interactively in the session.

 ### User commands
 The user commands have the general syntax